M.I.T. DEPARTMENT OF EECS

 |6.033 - Computer System Engineering||UNIX Hands-On Assignment|

-Complete the following hands-on assignment.
-Do the activities described, and submit your solutions using the online submission site by 11:59p.
-This assignment is longer than the DNS one.
+This hands-on assignment is due at the beginning of recitation.
+Please submit your assignment using the online submissions page.
 Before attempting this hands-on, you should read The Unix Time-Sharing System, which is also assigned for this recitation.
-You might also find Section 2.5 of the book useful for questions 8-19.

 We'll start off with an extremely simple example that most of you are probably familiar with already: